andrewnicols/docs/docs/guides/javascript/index.md

  <button data-action="mod_example/helloworld-update_button">Click me</button>
 ```

-You can write a listener which only looks for clicks to this button:
+You can write a listener which looks for clicks to this button:

 ```{code-block} javascript
 :linenos: true